 U.S. citizens contemplating marriage to a Chinese citizen in China should review the following information.
 This information is given for general background reference only.
 You or your fiancée should check with local authorities for any changes that might have been made.
 Marriages in China are registered according to the laws of China.
 U.S. diplomatic and consular officers do not have the authority to perform marriages and are not required to witness the marriages of U.S. citizens that take place overseas.
 Under the U.S. Constitution, the administration of civil affairs is one of the powers reserved for states.
 Thus, as federal government employees, U.S. consular officers are prohibited from usurping this state role.

 Marriages in China are administered by the marriage registration office of the local civil affairs bureau, (民政局Min Zheng Ju) in each jurisdiction.
 People planning to marry should visit or call one of these offices for specific information.
 The appropriate civil affairs office will be the one in the jurisdiction in which the Chinese citizen is registered (the location of their 户口hukou).
-For example, Beijing inquiries should be directed to the following:

 - A valid passport with a valid Chinese visa